pravindodia/fastlane-plugin-redmine_file_upload/README.md

 ## Getting Started

 below method does not work for Ruby version 3.0 and above.
+Though from version 4.0.0 it will work so check the version when the gem is installed.

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-redmine_upload`, add it to your project by running:

 ```bash